nightfury217836/Road-Damage-Detection-/README.md

 <img width="1918" height="1078" alt="Screenshot 2026-02-17 144744" src="https://github.com/user-attachments/assets/33333dfa-a767-4258-a449-455e3d47bf38" />

-💡 Ever wondered if Artificial Intelligence can detect dangerous pothole and other road damages before accidents happen?
+💡 Ever wondered if Artificial Intelligence can detect dangerous potholes and other road damages before accidents happen?

 In this video, I’ll show you how I built a Road Damage Detection System using YOLOv11 Object Detection and Machine Learning — a complete real-time Computer Vision project. 🚧🤖